Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 Since $\mathbf n$ is locally Lipschitz, so is $F$.
 Note that $F$ has a partial derivative with respect to $t$ and that $\partderiv{F}{t} \neq 0$ everywhere since $\mathbf n$ is nowhere zero.
 Clarke's implicit function theorem now tells us that there is a solution $\xi$ of $F(q, \xi(q)) = 0$ with $\xi(p) = r(p)$ which is Lipschitz in a neighborhood of $p$.
-Since we already know that the only solution of this equation is $\hat r$, this shows that $\hat r$ is locally Lipschitz in some neighborhood $U$ of $p$.
+Since $r(p)$ is positive, so is $\xi$ in a neighborhood of $p$.
+Since we already know that the only positive solution of this equation is $\hat r$, this shows that $\hat r$ is Lipschitz in some neighborhood $U$ of $p$.

 Since $\hat r$ is Lipschitz on $U$, the function $\widehat{\beta_t} \colon N \cap U \to M$ defined by

 is also Lipschitz.
 The restriction of this function to $\tilde A_\delta \cap U$ agrees with $\beta_t$, completing the proof. \end{proof} \end{lem}